Bottle recycling: Glass bottles

-PET bottles
+Polyethylene terephthalate bottles

-PET bottles are mostly recycled as a raw material.
-In many countries, PET plastics are coded with the resin identification code number "1" inside the universal recycling symbol, usually located on the bottom of the container.
+Polyethylene terephthalate bottles are mostly recycled as a raw material.
+In many countries, Polyethylene terephthalate plastics are coded with the resin identification code number "1" inside the universal recycling symbol, usually located on the bottom of the container.

-HDPE bottles
+High-density polyethylene bottles

-HDPE is commonly used in bottles, particularly bottles (or jugs) of milk.
+High-density polyethylene is commonly used in bottles, particularly bottles (or jugs) of milk.
 Recycling code 2 is applicable.
-In the US, only about 30-35% of HDPE bottles are recycled.
+In the US, only about 30-35% of high-density polyethylene bottles are recycled.

 Legislation

 Container deposit legislation are laws passed by city, state, provincial, or national governments.
 They require a deposit on bottles to be collected when sold and reimbursed when returned.

-In May 2018 the Israeli Ministry Impose EUR 12 m Fine on Bottle Manufacturers and Importers that Didn't Meet Collection Targets.
+In May 2018 the Israeli Ministry of Environmental Protection were to impose a fine of 50m NIS on bottle manufacturers and importers that did not meet collection targets.
+In 2019 this was withdrawn after further review by the ministry determined the manufacturers and importers had met their collection targets.

+The U.S. uses a code system, where numbers correspond to certain types of plastic bottles and types of paper.
+Codes for bottles/ containers are numbers 1-7 and 70–72.
+These numbers correspond to certain material and chemical composition as seen below.